paul-hammant/tbd/content/observed-habits/index.md

 the trunk" while the build-cop sorts it out.
 That last is particularly true in situations where batching of commits in CI builds is the reality.

-A developer wanting to update/pull/sync from the shared trunk often, runs the risk of encountering that statistically improbable broken build.
+A developer wanting to update/pull/sync from the shared trunk often runs the risk of encountering that statistically improbable broken build.
 They do not want to have the commits that broke the trunk, on their workstation if they are developing.
 So what they do is update/pull/sync to the last known good commit, and only go further ahead when the trunk build is officially repaired.
 This way they know they can stay 'green' on their workstation.